dev-town/tuts-slick-chat-api/README.md

 # Slick Chat - API

-Slick Chat Serverless API - for use as part of the Slick Chat Tutorial.
+Slick Chat Serverless API - for use as part of the Dev Town "Slick Chat" course.

 This API uses serverless, AWS, Lambda, and DynamoDB.